julio641742/gnome-shell-extension-reference/REFERENCE.md

 - SourceActorWithLabel:
 - Source: Abstract class defining a notifications source.
 It provides the UI element of the icon + notification counter in the message tray
 - MessageTray: The `MessageTray` class
-- SystemNotificationSource: Example of a `Source` - for system notifications
+- SystemNotificationSource: Define a system source.
+It is inherit from `Source`.

 If you wish to create notifications, the `MessageTray.Source` is the class you subclass.
 You need to implement the `createNotificationIcon` function at a minimum.
 When you want to send a notification from that source, use `source.notify(notification)`, where `notification` is a `MessageTray.Notification` or subclass thereof